JeePEG-57/DINA-IMAS/README.md

 ## The restart mode
 To start simulation from plasma with non-zero plasma current, stored in IMAS, one has to follow the instruction above until the last step.
 Before running the workflow, modify the wfconfig.xml:
-   - input_pf_active - IMAS reference of the pf_active IDS with coil currents;
+   * input_pf_active - IMAS reference of the pf_active IDS with coil currents;
-   - input_start - IMAS reference of the equilibrium and core_profiles IDS's with plasma profiles;
+   * input_start - IMAS reference of the equilibrium and core_profiles IDS's with plasma profiles;
-   - input_start/time_start - Time moment to start from.
+   * input_start/time_start - Time moment to start from.
 Optional modification:
    - input_pf_passive - IMAS reference of the pf_passive IDS with passive currents to start with.
 The pf_active and pf_passive input IDS's also have to contain geometry of coils and loops, otherwise the input_em_coupling section must provide the em_coupling IDS.

+## Using external transport profiles
+The workflow supports running with prescribed transport profiles, provided to DINA at each time step.
+The profiles have to be prepared in an IMAS database.
+To use this possibility:
+* Fill in the wfconfig.xml the section input_transp with IMAS database with the prepared transport profiles.
+* Specify the parameter time_ext in the wfconfig.xml.
+It is the scenario time moment, after which the external transport profiles are fed into DINA instead of DINA output from previous time step.
+* It is recommended to switch off the DINA internal transport model.
+Specify the DINA code parameter tt_dina (note that it is in milliseconds) - scenario time moment, after which DINA internal transport modules don't update transport profiles.
+Each transport module is switched off separately with 1 to DINA code parameters:
+   - ener_ext=1 - switch off the energy transport,
+   - dens_ext=1 - switch off the density transport,
+   - ajb_ext=1 - switch off the bootstrap current and conductivity calculations.

 ## The required IDS fields to initialize the DINA actor